XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-stock-server.md

 ---
 # Run rippled as a Stock Server

 A stock server is a multipurpose configuration for `rippled`.
-With a stock server, you can submit transactions to the XRP Ledger, access ledger history, and use the latest [tools](software-ecosystem.html) to integrate with XRP.
-It is also a server that you can use to connect a wallet with the XRPL.
+With a stock server, you can submit transactions to the XRP Ledger, access ledger history, and use the latest [tools](software-ecosystem.html) to integrate with XRP and the XRP Ledger.
+You can connect client applications to the XRP Ledger using this server.

 A stock server does all of the following: